-Politics today need not be loud, confusing or difficult.
-Discover the many ways to be a faithful follower of Christ while navigating politicial systems.
+Politics need not be loud, confusing, or difficult.
+Discover the many ways to be a faithful follower of Christ while exploring political ideas and navigating politicial systems.
 Dig even deeper with a concentration in policy studies and civic leadership.

 International relations major

-Discover the interworkings of politics in the wider world with the international relations major.
-Choose from two concentrations: comparative politics, governments and globalization or international cooperation and conflict.
+Discover the interworkings of global politics with an international relations major.
+Choose from two concentrations: comparative politics, governments, and globalization or international cooperation and conflict.

 Explore political science at Calvin

 Explore the department’s majors, minors and concentrations, and see just how deep and broad the study of politics can be.

 Plan your semester in Washington, D.C., where you can build relationships and develop knowledge and experience relevant to your career in our nation’s capital.